 DETAILS FOR THOSE WANTING TO USE PAUL’S MATERIALS IN AN EDUCATIONAL COURSE

 The list price is $99.95, but a 40% academic discount is available on orders of five or more copies placed via an institutional purchase order (usually either from your campus bookstore or your department).
 If ordered directly by the instructor (or his or her proxy) and pre-paid, the same discount is offered.
 This allows the instructor to pass along the discount to the student, making the per-copy cost (for five or more copies) $59.97 plus shipping.
 A free instructor’s copy is included whichever ordering method is selected.
 (Also please note that this 40% academic discount is available for ALL of Paul’s products, not just ADSS, when you order five or more copies.)

 The book is best used in conjunction with the International Dialects of English Archive (IDEA), which Paul founded in 1997, and where recordings by native speakers of all the dialects and accents in the book can be heard.
 IDEA is also published in a format compatible with mobile devices, making it easy for students to access the files in class that way.

-Many dialect instructors include dialect-gathering as a class activity: the students find dialect speakers, record them, analyze their speech, and create monologues based on the interviews.
+Many dialect instructors include dialect-gathering as a class activity.
+(The students find dialect speakers, record them, analyze their speech, and create monologues based on the interviews.)
 Some instructors, particularly if they are also associate editors of IDEA, use this activity to create additional recordings for the archive.
 Your creation and submission of recordings that may be useful to other dialect researchers and students would be most welcome.
 Please see Becoming an Editor for details on this research and publishing opportunity.

 Another powerful addition to Paul’s instructional services are the interactive charts of the International Phonetic Association.
 The graphics were designed by Professor Eric Armstrong of the University of York in Toronto, while Paul voiced all the sounds.
 You will find the charts on the IPA demo page (where you may order them in CD-ROM version if you prefer, or download the iOS app); and on Armstrong’s Website.